tflander/FirstEspIdf/README.md

 With QtCreator, you will need to choose "Project" and in the CMake tab, make sure the box marked TDD is checked.

-On Windows, if you get a message about failing because "sh.exe" is present, open the Details dropdown for the build step.
-In "Tool Arguments" add:

-    -G"Unix Makefiles"

 When you apply settings, the cmake configuration should proceed normally.
-After the first build, QtCreator should detect the "tdd" target.
-If in the Details dropdown you choose that as the target for your builds, tests will be run each time you build the software.
+After the first build, QtCreator should detect the "changeme-test" target.
+You should select that as the default target.

+The Run step should choose "changeme-test" as its default executable.

+Following these changes, manually run CMake on the project.
+Now when you click run, you should get a test run.
+Note that you will need to look at the test run output yourself.
+It is not displayed by default.